ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 String query = chicken soup; // String | The search query.
 String type = main course; // String | The type of the recipes.
 See a full list of supported meal types.
 String cuisine = italian; // String | The cuisine(s) of the recipes.
-One or more comma separated.
+One or more, comma separated.
 See a full list of supported cuisines.
-String diet = vegetarian; // String | The diet to which the recipes must be compliant.
+String diet = vegetarian; // String | The diet for which the recipes must be suitable.
 See a full list of supported diets.
-String includeIngredients = tomato,cheese; // String | A comma-separated list of ingredients that should/must be contained in the recipe.
+String includeIngredients = tomato,cheese; // String | A comma-separated list of ingredients that the recipes should contain.
-String excludeIngredients = eggs; // String | A comma-separated list of ingredients or ingredient types that must not be contained in the recipes.
+String excludeIngredients = eggs; // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
 BigDecimal minLength = 0; // BigDecimal | Minimum video length in seconds.
 BigDecimal maxLength = 999; // BigDecimal | Maximum video length in seconds.
 BigDecimal offset = 0; // BigDecimal | The number of results to skip (between 0 and 900).